 They’re professionals.
 They’ll get there, but how long it takes to get there can be shortened by providing rapid feedback in the early stages.
 This is when they are learning their way around your codebase.
 A tool like Slack, with a channel monitored by a team leader for this purpose, will let them quickly get answers they need to skip over any roadblocks.
 Issues that require more than a few lines of chat can jump over to Zoom or Google Meet or other video conferencing with screen sharing to move rapidly to a solution.

-Video conferencing, for stand-ups, code reviews, and even virtual team gatherings for social occasions, is vital for building the familiarity that bonds remote teams together and keeps them moving towards the common goal — your success.
+Video conferencing, for stand-ups, code reviews, and even virtual team gatherings for social occasions, is vital for building the familiarity that bonds hybrid core and extended teams together and keeps them moving towards the common goal — your success.

-The message here is to not treat your remote team as a black box – instructions in, code out.
+The message here is to not treat your extended development team as a black box – instructions in, code out.
 Integrating them fully into your team is key to achieving the benefits of investing in an extended team.

 What happens if the extended team isn’t perfect?